arielhammon/StainColorQualityControl/README.md

     End Sub

 ## Reading Class
 Instances of this class represent a spectrophotometer reading.
 The class contains a helper function to compute the root mean squares (RMS) in reference to a "nearby" standard reading.
 Because a standard was a collection of readings, it was necessary to transform each reading in a trial to its nearest reading in the standard before computing any deviation.
 Therefore, this class also contains several methods to transform a reading to a position where it could best be compared to the standard.
 Dealing with all of this variation is what set this method of QC'ing parts ahead of other methods.

-    Option Explicit

-    Public ColorName As String
-    Public ColorDate As String
-    Public Reading As String
-    Public desc As String
-    Public Mode As String
-    Public StartLambda As Double
-    Public DeltaLambda As Double
-    Public Pts As Collection 'of double wrapper
-    Public Flag As Boolean 'used to mark this reading for removal from the current standard Public Format As SeriesFormat
-    Public PtFormat As SeriesFormat
-    Public LineSeries As Series
-    Public weight As Double
-    Public Index As Integer
+This class has been condensed by removing some of the more mundane methods.

     Public Function Copy() As Reading
         Dim r As New Reading